-- A Service charges over-collected due to the increased payments from consumers. - B The increase is due to the implementation escalation fees to rental revenue as per the SLAs. - C Under-collection was mainly driven by the negative economic effects caused by the COVID-19 pandemic. - D During the budget and planning stage the municipality classified funds expected as a result of VAT refunds as other income while the accounting treatment of these funds are allocated to the VAT control account. - E The over-collection was a result of the interest earned under the FNB call account used for the ring-fencing of grants. - F Over-collection is due to the 2018/2019 unspent grants which were transferred to revenue during the 2019/2020 financial year. - G The municipality underspent on employee related costs due to the under expenditure of current costs during the year due to the employees who resigned and went on retirement during the financial period.
-The municipal manager's contract lapsed during the current year in mid- January 2020. - H The concurrence for increasing the councilor's remuneration was not approved by the MEC due to the municipality's financial constraints. - I This was driven by the municipality's fixed assets reaching the end of their useful life during the year.
-The impairment loss is due to theft which occurred at the Merafong Flora.
-The assets stolen had a significant role to the assets, rendering them non-functional after the event. - J Increase in interest costs and penalties was due to the interest expenditure charged due to non-payment of invoices timeously. - K Increase in impairment was due to impairment of debt owed by Merafong City Local Municipality which has not been paid for previous two years. - L Under expenditure in contracted services relates to reclassification of payments as finance lease payments for fire engines and rescue vehicles - M Variance relates to the computation of pensioners medical aid based on the valuation assessment made at year end for post-retirement benefits on medical aid liability. - N Under expenditure is mainly due to the low expenditure incurred for software licences. - O Fair value gains/ (losses) were not budgeted for because they are valued at year end by qualified experts. - P Due to cost containment measures in terms of circular 82 some of stock items were not procured during the year. - Q The municipality collected more than anticipated in order to improve its available cash and cash equivalents required during the year. - R This was budgeted for because the municipality claims VAT on payment basis and reports on accrual basis. - S The unspent funds contribute to the available cash and cash equivalents.
-These funds have been cash-backed. - T This is emergency loan which had to be taken from the WRDA in order to assist the municipality's in settling salary obligations. - U This results from actuarial valuation performed during the year and classification of short-term portion of medical aid liability.
+A - Service charges over-collected due to the increased payments from consumers.

+B - The increase is due to the implemention escalation fees to rental revenue as per the SLAs.

+C - Under-collection was mainly driven by the negative economic effects caused by the COVID-19 pandemic.

+D - During the budget and planning stage the municipality classified funds expected as a result of VAT refunds as other income while the accounting treatment of these funds are allocated to the VAT control account.

+E - The over-collection was a result of the interest earned under the FNB call account used for the ring-fencing of grants.

+F - Over-collection is due to the 2018/2019 unspent grants which were transferred to revenue during the 2019/2020 financial year.

+G - The municipality underspent on employee related costs due to the under expenditure of current costs during the year.

+H - The concurrence for increasing the councilor's remuneration was not approved by the MEC due to the municipality's financial constraints.

+I - This was driven by the municipality's fixed assets reaching the end of their useful life during the year.

+J - Increase in interest costs and penalties was due to the interest expenditure charged due to non-payment of invoices timeously.

+K - The decrease in impairment was due to the improved collection of long outstanding debt as at 30 June 2020.

+L - Under expenditure in contracted services relates to reclassiffication of payments as finance lease payments for fire engines and rescue vehicles

+M - Variance relates to the computation of pensioners medical aid based on the valuation assessment made at year end for post-retirement benefits on medical aid liability.

+N - Under expenditure is mainly due to the low expenditure incurred for software licences.

+O - Fair value gains/ (losses) were not budgeted for because they are valued at year end by qualified experts.

+P - Due to cost containment measures in terms of circular 82 some of stock items were not procured during the year.

+Q - The municipality collected more than anticipated in order to improve its available cash and cash equivalents required during the year.

+R - This was budgeted for because the municipality claims VAT on payment basis and reports on accrual basis.

+S - The unspent funds contribute to the available cash and cash equivalents.
+These funds have been cash-backed.

+T - This is emergency loan which had to be taken from the WRDA in order to assist the municipality's in settling salary obligations.

+U - This results from actuarial valuation performed during the year and classification of short-term portion of medical aid liability.

+V - The service provider was appointed on 1 March 2020 and due to there being minimal work undertaken due to the COVID-19 lockdown which was in place, subsequent expenditure related to the project was coud not be incurred.

+W - This is due to the increase in workmen's compensation provision and long-service award provision.
-(Registration number DC48)

-Trading as West Rand District Municipality

-Annual Financial Statements for the year ended 30 June 2020
+(Registration number DC48) Trading as West Rand District Municipality Annual Financial Statements for the year ended 30 June 2020

 Budget on Cash Basis

-Approved budget Adjustments Final Budget Actual amounts Difference Reference on comparable between final basis budget and

-Figures in Rand actual
+Approved budget Adjustments Final Budget Actual amounts on comparable basis Reference Figures in Rand actual

-- V The service provider was appointed on 1 March 2020 and due to there being minimal work undertaken due to the COVID-19 lockdown which was in place, subsequent expenditure related to the project could not be incurred. - W This is due to the increase in workmen's compensation provision and long-service award provision. - X During the budget and planning stage the municipality included the finance lease payments under suppliers because the Aschedule do not have a separate line for finance lease payments. - Z During the budget and planning stage the municipality included the final lease payments under capital expenditure.
+X - During the budget and planning stage the municipality included the finance lease payments under suppliers because the A-schedule do not have a seperate line for finance lease payments.

+Z - During the budget and planning stage the municipality included the final lease payments under capital expenditure.
 The actual payments have been included under finance lease payments.